codescape/jira-multiple-subtasks/docs/syntax.md

 #### Custom Field(s)

 Custom fields can be set in the same way other fields are provided with values.
+There are two ways to apply a value to a custom field - either by ID or by name.
+The following example shows both ways:

+    - This task has two customfields
+      customfield_10001: value for custom field with ID 10001 customfield(Revenue): value for custom field with name Revenue

-The custom field must be referenced by its ID which has the format `customfield_xxxxx` where `xxxxx` is a 5-digit number.
+When the custom field is referenced by ID then this has to be in the format `customfield_xxxxx` where `xxxxx` is a 5-digit number.
-Atlassian provides a documentation that helps to find out the custom field's IDs in their Jira knowledge base:
+Atlassian provides a documentation that helps to find out custom field IDs in their Jira knowledge base:
 [How to find any custom field's IDs](https://confluence.atlassian.com/jirakb/how-to-find-any-custom-field-s-ids-744522503.html)

 Here is an example with a subtask called `This subtask has custom fields` that applies the numeric value `42` to the first custom field, chooses the option `female` in the second custom field and applies the multi-line text to the third custom field: